GANs4AO/I2IT4AO/README.md

 the Australian Government.

 **Contact:**
-I've finished my PhD, and after quite a bit of searching have not found anywhere to continue this work professionally, although I am aware it is being used in several areas of research, particularly in FSO and AO sensors.
+I've finished my PhD, and after quite a bit of searching have not found anywhere to continue this work professionally, although I am aware it is being used in several areas of research, particularly in FSO and AO sensors though this has yet to be acknowledged.
 It remains a hobby where time permits, so if you would like to discuss applications of adaptations please feel free to contact me at (Dr.Smith.Prime @ Gmail).
+There is of course a great deal of knowledge that is left out of publications and in this case there is quite a bit, such as that these non-linear ML methods can resolve non-linear control effects such as waffle mode.
+Happy to discuss this work, even just for a chat if someone is interested.
 Thesis is available here: https://doi.org/10.25911/907J-TF20

 Oh, the pain.